wessberg/intl-relative-time-format/README.md

 require("intl-relative-time-format/locale-data/en");
 ```

-Remember, if you're also depending on a polyfilled version of `Intl.NumberFormat` and/or `Intl.PluralRules`, you will need to import those polyfills beforehand.
+Remember, if you're also depending on a polyfilled version of `Intl.NumberFormat`, `Intl.getCanonicalLocales`, and/or `Intl.PluralRules`, you will need to import those polyfills beforehand.

 ## Usage